openedx/edx-documentation/en_us/course_authors/source/getting_started/accounts.rst

 edx.org and edX Edge
 *************************

-To explore edX courses, you can register an account on the `edx.org`_ website, the `edX Edge`_ website, or both.
+To explore edX courses or create edX course content, you can register an account on the `edx.org`_ website, the `edX Edge`_ website, or both.
 These sites are visually and functionally similar, but their content and purposes are different.

 * edx.org hosts massive open online courses (MOOCs) from edX institutional partners.
 To publish a course on edx.org, you must have an agreement with edX